gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 <br>
 - organize your module by functionality or component type.

-<pre>/*Angular Modules take a name, best practice is lowerCamelCase, and a list of dependancies*/
+<pre class="prettyprint">/*Angular Modules take a name, best practice is lowerCamelCase, and a list of dependancies*/

 angular.module('mainApp', [])
 .config([function () {